Lesson 30

 End Sub

-In order to draw a pie, you can use the DrawPie method of the graphics object.
-As usual, you need to create the Graphics and the Pen objects.
-The syntax for drawing a pie is:
+To draw a pie, use the DrawPie method of the Graphics object.
+As usual, you must first create the Graphics and Pen objects.
+The syntax is:

-Example30.3: Drawing a pie that starts with 0 degree and sweep clockwise through 60 degree.
+The following example draws a pie that starts at 0 degrees and sweeps clockwise through 60 degrees.

 Private Sub BtnDraw_Click(sender As Object, e As EventArgs) Handles BtnDraw.Click